Carers Week

 The 2025 theme, Caring About Equality, is about making sure carers are treated fairly and included across all parts of society.
 Unpaid carers are essential to the mental health system but are often left behind when it comes to rights, wellbeing and recognition.
 This Carers Week is about changing that.

-Carers UK reports that:
+Carers Scotland reports that:

 “There is no one way to deliver support.
 It is very much dependent on the situation and the carer themselves.
 I try very hard not to add to the overwhelming nature of the caring role, but instead aim to help demystify and support in a way that works for them.